Igalia/wpewebkit.org/about/code.md

 Having issues with Cog?  <a href="https://github.com/Igalia/cog">Report a Cog issue.</a>

 ## Source

-There is, of course, <a href="https://webkit.org/getting-the-code/">WPE WebKit source</a> itself, but there are several supporting repositories as well...
+There is, of course, <a href="https://webkit.org/getting-the-code/">WPE WebKit source</a> itself, but there are several supporting repositories as well:

 * <a href="https://github.com/Igalia/cog">Cog</a>: A small single “window” launcher for the WebKit WPE port, with no user interface, suitable to be used as a Web application container.